prasenforu/openshift-origin-aws/README.md

 - Amazon Virtual Private Cloud (Amazon VPC)
 - Amazon Elastic Compute Cloud (Amazon EC2)

 It is assumes that familiarity with PaaS concepts and Red Hat OpenShift.
-For more information, see the Red Hat OpenShift documentation.
+For more information, see the OpenShift documentation.
 If you want to access publically your openshift then you need registered domain.
 Here I use my domain (cloud-café.in) which I purchase from godaddy.in

-##### Step #1	Subscribe to Red Hat OpenShift
+##### Step #1	Use CentOS image for deployment of OpenShift
 ##### Step #2	Prepare an AWS Account
 ##### Step #3	Setup VPC

 1. Configure VPC with 10.90.0.0/16 CIDR
-(Do not use 10.1.0.0/16 or 10.128.0.0/14, this CIDR by default taken by OpenShift for internal communication), But there is option if you want to change, see the Red Hat OpenShift documentation.
+(Do not use 10.1.0.0/16 or 10.128.0.0/14, this CIDR by default taken by OpenShift for internal communication), But there is option if you want to change, see the OpenShift documentation.
 2. Create two subnet (Private - 10.90.2.0/24  & Public 10.90.1.0/24)
 3. Create InternetGateWay (IGW)
 4. Create routing table for internet and associate public subnet and add route with Internet Gate Way